 OCD and Anxiety

-TMS is an FDA-approved treatment technique, and it is more moderate than other options.
-There is lower risk of side effects using TMS than with electroconvulsive therapy (ECT) and drug therapy.
+TMS is an FDA-approved treatment technique for those struggling with major depressive disorder (MDD).
+A machine uses targeted magnetic pulses to stimulate the prefrontal cortex region of the brain, which is underactive in patients suffering from depression.
+More moderate than other options, there is lower risk of side effects using TMS than with electroconvulsive therapy (ECT) and drug therapy.

 Research has shown that about 1 in 2 patients will experience a significant reduction in depressive symptoms after using TMS.
 About 1 in 3 individuals will reach complete remission from major depressive disorder (MDD).